 Life Safety Issues

-Often fit and finish issues are the things were find.
+Often fit and finish issues are the things we find.
 Fit and finish issued can include doors and trim that are not aligned.
-Sometimes it can be smells in the RV.
-Often these are things you will never see or experience until actually walking into the RV.
+Sometimes it can be odors in the RV.
+Often these are things you will never see or experience until walking into the RV.
 I like to tell our clients we are their eyes and ears.
 Many clients have concerns about smells in RVs, such as smoke or pet smells.
-Wouldn’t it be nice to know before making the trip to pick up an RV, that it did not have any unusual smells that would be an automatic deal breaker for you.
+Wouldn’t it be nice to know before making the trip to pick up an RV that it did not have any unusual smells that would be an automatic deal breaker for you.
 Those are part of the value we bring to our clients.
-When you hire an independent inspector we are working for you.
+When you hire an independent inspector, we will be working for you.
 Our results are provided to you and no one else.
 Many of our clients have used the inspection results to negotiate, often saving more than the amount they paid for the inspection.
 Others have simply used the results to affirm they were purchasing an RV that would fit their lifestyle.
 While others decided the RV was not the one for them.

 So, no matter if you are purchasing a new or used RV it pays to have it inspected by a qualified and certified RV inspector.
 Sometimes, the price of an inspection can be recouped in negotiations with the RV seller concerning the price of the RV.
 Having a independent RV inspection gives you facts to use in the negations and allows you to see the overall condition of the RV.
-So, insist on an independent third party inspection when buying a RV.
-After all, most people would not buy a house without having an inspection.
+So, insist on an independent third-party inspection when buying an RV.
+Most people would not buy a house without having an inspection.
 Buying an RV should not be any different.